CGCL-codes/Attack_PTMC/README.md

 `./CodeBERT/` contains code for the CodeBERT experiment and `./CodeGPT` contains code for CodeGPT experiment and  `./PLBART ` contains code for PLBART experiment.

-**ACCENT**
+**Running ACCENT**

 The attack approach ACCENT can refer to [ACCENT](https://github.com/zhangxq-1/ACCENT-repository)'s experimental run description.

 > Note: in the path ACCENT/Clone-detection and ACCENT/Vulnerability-detection, the directory `evaluation/`, `c2nl` and `python_parser`  are the same as directory of the same name under ACCENT/Code-summarization.

-**Evaluation**
+**Evaluation Our Approach**

-For the evaluation of our approach, the code and results pertaining to the datasets BigCloneBench, OWASP, and CodeSearchNet are available in [Renodo](https://zenodo.org/record/7613725#.Y-G3SNpBxPY).
+For the evaluation of our approach, you should run the `attack_beam.py`.
+The code and results pertaining to the datasets BigCloneBench, OWASP, and CodeSearchNet are available in [Renodo](https://zenodo.org/record/7613725#.Y-G3SNpBxPY).
 For model training and the implementation of attacks on the other three datasets is consistent with the code corresponding to the above datasets.
 One simply needs to modify the line of code loading the data, as seen in the parameter `eval_data_file` in the above `run_xxx.py`.
 We have placed these three datasets, along with their attack results, under the directory `Dataset and Result/`.

 ## Target Models and Datasets